c0rnch1p/Gh0sty/readme.md

 ##
 #### General
 ##
+#### Details
+Size: 7.4M
+Arch: x86_64
+Vers: v01.01.01
 ##### Weblinks
 MusicGen: https://facebook-musicgen.hf.space/
 OpenAI: https://openai.com
 Stable Diffusion: https://stablediffusionapi.com
 ##### Description
-Gh0sty is a CLI chatbot that uses OpenAI, Stable Diffusion or MusicGen to generate response content.
-Gh0sty is designed with effortlessness in mind and it can be put to extensive use.
-A keyword system is used for basic controls and navigation between Chat GPT, Stable Diffusion and MusicGen.
+Gh0sty is a CLI chatbot that uses OpenAI, Stable Diffusion and MusicGen to generate responses.
+Gh0sty is designed with effortlessness in mind and can be put to extensive use, with the sacrifice of significantly longer API call times than when using the web interfaces for the services mentioned.
+A keyword system is used for basic controls and navigation between ChatGPT, Stable Diffusion and MusicGen.
 Text to speech (gTTS) is enabled by default and responses are read aloud in a tolerable voice.
-Response content is tuned to be slightly more interesting and humanlike than standard Chat GPT responses.
 ##
 #### Installation
 ##